Ria424/developers-animatesdk-docs/index.md

 #### Description

-The DrawingLayer object is accessible from JavaScript as a child of the flash object.
-The drawingLayer object is used for extensible tools when the user wants to temporarily draw while dragging—for example, when creating a selection marquee.
-You should call [DrawingLayer.beginFrame()](./DrawingLayer_object/DrawingLayer1.md) before you call any other drawingLayer methods.
+The DrawingLayer object is accessible from JavaScript as a child of the [Flash object](./Flash_object/Flash_summary.md).

+It is used for extensible tools when the user wants to temporarily draw while dragging.
+For example, when creating a selection marquee.
+You should call [DrawingLayer.beginFrame()](./DrawingLayer_object/DrawingLayer1.md) before you call any other Its methods.

 #### Method summary